B.A., Wesleyan University

 Kishwar Rizvi teaches undergraduate introductory surveys on Islamic art and architecture, as well as seminars on art historical methods, the representations of kingship, and art and politics within a transnational context.
 Her courses focus on modern and contemporary architecture in the Middle East; the global Renaissance; Ottoman, Safavid and Mughal art and architecture; on the intersection between painting and poetry in Persianate art; and on the artistic, cultural, and political significance of illustrated travel literature in Europe and the Middle East from the medieval period to the present.

 A note to prospective graduate students: I encourage you to reach out to me if you have specific questions about studying Islamic art and architecture at Yale University.
-Although we do not conduct formal interviews, it is often useful to plan a visit to the campus and to meet with students and the faculty in the department.
-International students need not feel compelled to do so, as many questions can be answered via email by the Director of Graduate Studies or myself.
+While is often useful to plan a visit to the campus and to meet with students and the faculty in the department, international students need not feel compelled to do so.
+Many questions can be answered via email by the Director of Graduate Studies or myself.

 The Transnational Mosque: Architecture and historical memory in the contemporary Middle East, Islamic Civilization and Muslim Networks Series (Chapel Hill, NC: University of North Carolina Press, 2015).